1. Check prices online before extending a stay.

 On the same recent trip to Europe, the hotel staff knew we had a very early flight that would require us to check out before the hotel breakfast was served, so they made a to-go box breakfast for us to take with us to the airport.
 Not all hotels offer this amenity -- I haven't seen much of it in the U.S. lately -- but it's worth asking the night before you leave if the hotel can bundle up some muffins or the like for you in the morning.

 Have any expert tips we missed?
-Share them in the comments or on our message boards!
+Share them in the comments!